-After it has been determined that the inmate will remain in custody and not be released, the inmate will be interviewed by a Special Duty Deputy assigned to the Classification Unit.
-The Classification deputy will complete the inmate assessment.
-Including provisions for the Prison Rape Elimination Act or PREA within 72 hours of arrival to the facility.
+After it has been determined that the inmate will remain in custody and not be released, the inmate will be interviewed by a Classification Unit deputy.
+The Classification Unit deputy will complete the inmate questionnaire, including provisions for the Prison Rape Elimination Act or PREA within 72 hours of arrival to the facility.
 (28 CFR 115.41 (b))

-The intake screening shall consider, at a minimum, the following criteria to assess inmates for risk of sexual victimization.
-(28 CFR 115.41 (c) 1; 28 CFR 115.41 (d); 28 CFR 115.42 (c))
+The intake screening shall consider, at a minimum, the following criteria to assess inmates for risk of sexual victimization: (28 CFR 115.41 (c) 1; 28 CFR 115.41 (d); 28 CFR 115.42 (c))

 - 1. Whether the inmate has a mental, physical, or developmental disability; - 2.
 The age of the inmate; - 3.
 The physical build of the inmate; - 4.
 Whether the inmate has previously been incarcerated; - 5.
-Whether the inmate's criminal history is exclusively nonviolent; - 6.
-Whether the inmate has prior convictions for sex offenses against an adult or child; - 7.
-Whether the inmate is or is perceived to be gay, lesbian, bisexual, transgender, intersex, or gender nonconforming; - 8.
-Whether the inmate has previously experienced sexual victimization; - 9.
-The inmate's own perception of vulnerability; and
+Whether the inmate's criminal history is exclusively nonviolent;

 CHAPTER 3 OPERATIONS 301.
-Inmate Classification Page: 4 of 5 Revision Date: 3/2016 Review Date: 3/2016
+Inmate Classification Page: 4 of 5 Revision Date: 6/2016 Review Date: 7/2017